linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Structural Models in Credit Risk Modeling.md

 Essentially, two ways out of the predictability effects of structural models have been proposed in the literature.
 The predictability of default comes from the assumption of investors' perfect knowledge of the firm's asset value and default threshold.
 In practice, it is not possible to deduce from the capital structure of the firm neither the value of the firm  $V_{t}$ , its volatility  $\sigma_{V}$ , nor the level of the default threshold.
 If we consider incomplete information about either the firm value process, the default threshold (or both), investors can only infer a distribution function for these processes, which makes defaults impossible to predict.
 These considerations can be found, among others, in Duffie and Lando (2001), Giesecke (2005), and Jarrow and Protter (2004).

 The second way consists in incorporating jumps in the dynamics of the firm value, which implies that the asset value of the firm can suddenly drop, reducing drastically the distance of default (between the asset value and default threshold), or even causing a default if the drop is sufficiently high.
 Thus, default is not a predictable event anymore, the default probabilities for short maturities do not tend to zero, and so the credit spreads generated.
 Zhou (1997, 2001a) and Hilberink and Rogers (2002) deal with structural models in which the firm's asset value incorporates a jump component.
-While Zhou extends the Longstaff and Schwartz (1995) model considering a lognormally distributed jump component, Hilberink and Rogers (2002) opt for an extension of Leeland (1994) and Leland and Toft (1996) using Levy processes, which only allow for down ward jumps in the firm's value.
+While Zhou extends the Longstaff and Schwartz (1995) model considering a lognormally distributed jump component, Hilberink and Rogers (2002) opt for an extension of Leland (1994) and Leland and Toft (1996) using Levy processes, which only allow for downward jumps in the firm's value.
 Both models avoid the problem of default predictability implying positive credit spreads for short maturities.
 Another characteristic of jump models is that they convert the recovery payment at default in a random variable, since the value of the firm can drop suddenly below the default threshold, whereas if the firm's value follows a diffusion process without jumps, the value of the firm at default, that is, what bondholders get, is always equal to the default threshold because of the continuity of the firm's value path.

 Fouque, Sircar and Solna (2006) consider the effect of introducing stochastic volatility in FPM, finding that it increases short-term spreads.